 A hands-on construction project runs throughout the 5-day course.
 This involves all students in a cyclic process of experimentation and focused group criticism followed by modifications to the original proposal.
 As the course progresses and the skills, ambitions and interactions of the students become clear, a built form evolves which is quite unique.
 The final product, which is left standing as students leave, is more a large-scale model than a finished building.
 Its form, never predictable at the start of the process, is a way of learning about the process by which technology and human agency are transformed into a culture of making with a civic and ethical content.

 The seeming triviality of the objects being made is banished within the group as the work proceeds by constant self-conscious communication and iterative endeavour.
 Meaning is attached to the building elements being made by clearly identifying prototypes and other precedents.
 This consolidates the learning process.
 The end of the course is marked with a review conducted by the students in which lessons learned are made explicit.

 Students making at CAT, Wales

-5 day workshop course at the Centre of Alternative Technology (CAT), Machynlleth, Wales from 21st to 25th July 2014.
+A Way of Building: Using locally sourced materials is a 5 day workshop course at the Centre of Alternative Technology (CAT), Machynlleth, Wales from 23 to 26 July 2021.

 News from the School